brauliotegui/MARKET/README.md

 # Supermarket Simulation
-This python program applyies the Markov Chain and Monte-Carlo modeling to simulates and visualizes customer behavior such as the transition probability: which aisles will the customer choose to shop?
+This python program applyies the Markov Chain modeling and Monte-Carlo simulation to simulates and visualizes customer behavior such as the transition probability: which aisles will the customer choose to shop?
 Or pehaps, even calculatin the the amount of time and money they spend at each aisle .
 The simulation can be based on any day of the week or on the whole weekdays with a given number of customers.

 The project roughly consists of four stages: